slacgismo/sgmp/backend/sgmp/API.md

 ### `/api/data/read`

 Reads data from a given time period.
 Device means raw readings from a device, analytics means user-defined analytics data.
+If the type is `analytics`, you can refer to a pre-defined analytics item by specifying `analytics_id` or by entering the expression directly by using `formula` field (can be very convenient for testing).
+For `analytics` data type, an optional parameter `agg_function` can be specified.
+The time-series data will be aggregated using the function specified into a single value.
+Current supported values of `agg_functions` are `min`, `max` and `avg`.

 Sample request:
 ```